nginx-proxy/nginx-proxy/README.md

 nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

+This is a fork which uses the uses the nginx mainline and stable tags rather than a fixed version to create a rolling release.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.

 ### Usage